 I'm guessing you didn't explicitly tell them, "My working hours are 9-5pm EST from Monday to Friday.
 Emails and phone calls are totally welcome although I check my inbox and voicemail 1-2x day to catch up with all communication so you might not get an immediate response that day or I might need to get back to you the next day."

 And I'm also guessing that you didn't put that in your contract.
-So start there for any new clients going forward – add it to your kickoff discussion agenda as well as your contract.
+So start there for any new clients going forward – add it to your kickoff discussion agenda as well as your contracts.

 2. You encouraged your client's behavior!